clearclaw/18xx_1820/README.md

 - **Future trains:** Currently unavailable trains are sold at auction to players (not companies) in the early stock rounds.

-- **Cousins:** A sort of player-controled private company that can both buy and sell shares and which grants a special power to the companies it invests in.
+- **Cousins:** Cousins are a sort of player-controled private company that can both buy and sell shares and which grants a special power to the companies it invests in.

 - **Free track system:** Cities & towns appear anywhere on the map (subject to simple spacing rules).

 - **Share counts:** Companies can be private, 5-share, 10-share,
-  20-share or 50-share and may (and do) move up and down on that scale during the game.
+  20-share or 50-share and may move up and down on that scale during the game.

-- **Takeovers & liquidations:** Companies buy other companies (often) and companies fail or are liquidated and taken over by the will-be British Rail.
+- **Takeovers & liquidations:** Companies may buy other companies and companies fail or are liquidated and taken over by the will-be British Rail.

 - **Trains:** Trains never rust, they just get more and more and very